Myria-de/windows-docker/README.md

-# windows-docker
+# Windows über einen Container starten
-Install Windows in a docker container
+Install Windows in a docker or podman container

 A description of all options is available at https://github.com/dockur/windows.